General information about paid leave bond coverage

 What happens at the end of the bond period?

-If your self-insured plan is not in force on January 1, 2021, you will be responsible for remitting paid leave contributions retroactive to October 1, 2019.
-If you do not renew by October 1, 2020, the DFML will seek to collect retroactive contributions using the surety bond you originally submitted, and may pursue other collections actions permitted by law.
+If your self-insured plan was not in force on January 1, 2021, you will be responsible for remitting paid leave contributions retroactive to your exemption effective date.
+If you do not renew by your exemption expiration date, the Department will seek to collect retroactive contributions using the surety bond you originally submitted, and may pursue other collections actions permitted by law.